Dick & Dom in da Bungalow: Forfeit Auction

-On every Sunday show Dick would play an auctioneer character, Tom Dickenharry, who would auction off forfeits to the Bungalow Heads to buy using their points.
+On every Sunday show, Dick would play an auctioneer character, Tom Dickenharry, who would auction off forfeits to the Bungalow Heads to buy using their points.
 They would then be able to give the forfeit to one of the others to perform, which usually involved either having to perform a task for the remainder of the show, such as reacting sarcastically to everything, or have to participate in an elaborate sketch or challenge while being pelted and covered in food stuffs, including mushy peas and tinned tomatoes.

 Diddy Dick and Dom

 Diddy Dick and Dom was a segment in which miniature versions of Dick and Dom (in reality, puppets attached to a black cloak) presented a mini sketch during an intermission of the show.
 The location for these sketches was in a purple cupboard, and away from the attention of Dick, Dom and the Bungalow Heads, the doors would open to show the duo.
 These were pre-recorded, and no more than a minute in length.
 Both Diddy Dick and Diddy Dom spoke with very squeaky voices, edited in post production.
 The sketches involving Diddy Dick and Diddy Dom tended to be either slapstick humour, puns or, more often than not, toilet humour.

-In 2007, a series of 3-4 minute compilations of the sketches were made and shown on CBBC.
+In 2007, a series of 3–4 minute compilations of the sketches were made and shown on CBBC.

 "No Celebrities Allowed"

 The main rule of the show at the start of its run was that there were no celebrities allowed in the Bungalow.
 A running gag for the first four series featured a celebrity either locked in a cage in the basement or found in the attic.
 Some people who have been in the cage or the attic included Vince Earl, Sarah Greene, John Kettley, Hugo Myatt (as Treguard from ITV's Knightmare), Su Pollard, Bodger and Badger and Peter Simon.
-This was changed in series five when five Bungalow Heads were joined by a celebrity, the first of which was Rachel Stevens, who left the set after refusing to take part in the show's finale, Splativersity Challenge.
-Reports at the time suggested that the presenters have banned Stevens from any live broadcast they do in the future.
+This was changed in series five when five Bungalow Heads were joined by a celebrity, the first of whom was Rachel Stevens, who left the set after refusing to take part in the show's finale, Splativersity Challenge.
+Reports at the time suggested that the presenters had banned Stevens from any live broadcast they would do in the future.